India women's national under-19 cricket team

 The India women's national under-19 cricket team represents India in under-19 international cricket.
 It is administered by the Board of Control for Cricket in India.
-They are the current World and Asian Champions.
+India are the current holders of the U19 Women's T20 World Cup and the U19 Women's T20 Asia Cup.

-The team played their first matches against New Zealand in late 2022, in preparation for the 2023 World Cup, the first ever edition of the under-19 tournament.
+The team played their first matches against New Zealand in late 2022, in preparation for the 2023 U19 Women's T20 World Cup, the first ever edition of the under-19 tournament.

+The Under-19 women's team won the U19 Women's T20 World Cup in 2023 under Shafali Verma and in 2025 under Niki Prasad.
+Also, the team won the U19 Women's T20 Asia Cup in 2024.

+History

+The inaugural U19 Women's T20 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
+The tournament eventually took place in January 2023, in South Africa.
+As a Full member of the ICC, India qualified automatically for the tournament.
 India's squad for was announced in December 2022.
-The team won both the inaugural World Cup and Asia Cup in 2023 and 2024 respectively.

-History

-The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
-As a Full Member of the ICC, India qualified automatically for the tournament.

 In November and December 2022, in preparation for the World Cup, India played a five-match T20I series against New Zealand, winning the series 5–0.
 During the series, India announced their 15-player squad for the World Cup, on 5 December 2022.
 They also played a six-match T20I series against South Africa in the lead-up to the tournament.

-At the World Cup, the side topped both their group in the initial group stage and their Super Six group, qualifying for the semi-finals.
+At the U19 Women's T20 World Cup, the side topped both their group in the initial group stage and their Super Six group, qualifying for the semi-finals.
 They beat New Zealand in the semi-finals before beating England in the final by 7 wickets to claim the inaugural Women's Under-19 T20 World Cup title.
 India batter Shweta Sehrawat was the tournament's leading run-scorer, with 297 runs.